Robert D. Shadley

-Major General Robert David Shadley (born August 5, 1942) is a retired general officer in the United States Army and served as the Director of Logistics, G-4, for the United States Army Forces Command at Fort McPherson, Georgia.
+Robert David Shadley (born August 5, 1942) is a retired general officer in the United States Army and served as the Director of Logistics, G-4, for the United States Army Forces Command at Fort McPherson, Georgia.
 Prior to this assignment, he served as the 28th Chief of Ordnance and Commandant of the U.S. Army Ordnance School at Aberdeen Proving Grounds, Maryland.

 Early life and education

 Shadley attended Circleville High School in Circleville, Ohio, graduating in 1960.
 He graduated from Purdue University with a bachelor's degree and a master's degree in Industrial Engineering.
 Shadley was commissioned in the Ordnance Corps through the school's Reserve Officer Training Corps (ROTC) program in 1965.
 His military education includes the Ordnance Officer Basic Course, the Ordnance Officer Advanced Course, the U.S. Army Command and General Staff College where he earned his Master of Military Arts and Sciences (MMAS), and the United States Army War College.